This blog may contain affiliate links. Read our disclosure policy for more info.

-These guided tours are held every day except Tuesday and start at 9 am and finish at 11:30 am.
+These guided tours are held every day except Monday and start at 9 am, 11 am, or 2 pm and last 1.5 hours.
 After the tour, you can go for a swim at a swimming hole on the property – a fantastic end to a great morning, in my opinion!

 Related Read: another one of the best things to do in Manuel Antonio is check out Manuel Antonio National Park!

 Located a 10-minute drive from the small beach town of Dominical and 15 minutes from Uvita is the Alturas Wildlife Sanctuary, a not-for-profit animal rescue center with a big goal – to release every animal they rescue back into their natural environment!
 They aim to do this by treating the animals for any injuries or illnesses at their on-site Veterinary Clinic and then working closely with the animals to ready them for their lives in the wild.
 This process has helped to save thousands of animals so far!